amcginlay/eks-demos/doc/04-set-variables/README.md

 EOF
 ```

-Ensure these variables get set into every bash session then set the variables into your current shell so we can use them immediately:
+Ensure these variables get set into every bash session then set the variables into your current shell so we can use them immediately.
 ```bash
 echo "source ~/.env" >> ~/.bashrc source ~/.env